ahdinosaur/rustforge-2025-rust-in-color/README.md

 ## 3 Sentence Description

-LEDs + Rust = 💜.
-Join me in how I made an LED cube with embedded Rust.
-What would you make with LEDs and Rust?
+Rust + LEDs = 💜.
+Rust empowers us to think at a high-level for low-level systems.
+Join me in how I made an LED cube with embedded Rust (no-std & no-alloc), and how you could too.

 ## Description

-LEDs + Rust = 💜
+Rust + LEDs = 💜

-Join me in how I made an LED cube with embedded (no-std & no-alloc) Rust.
+Rust empowers us to think at a high-level for low-level systems.

-Rust empowers us to think at a high-level for low-level systems:
+Join me in how I made an LED cube with embedded Rust (no-std & no-alloc):

 - Define LED layouts as geometric shapes like lines, grids, etc
 - Write patterns like graphics shaders: compute colors for each LED based on position and other data
 - Drive any any LED chipset, use traits as powerful abstractions
 - All without any standard library or heap allocations

-What do you want to make with LEDs and Rust?
+What would you make with LEDs and Rust?

 <https://blinksy.dev>